Posted on: December 3, 2024 Posted by: Sarah Giavedoni Comments: 0

 3. Much of the mountains are now protected as national parks and forests

 Great Smoky Mountains National Park covers a large portion of northwest Haywood County, north of Maggie Valley.
 In fact, the county seat of Waynesville was once known as “the Gateway to the Smokies.”
 Parts of Pisgah National Forest lie in the far northeastern and southern parts of the county.
-The Nantahala National Forest is North Carolina’s largest national forest at 516,000 acres.
+And Nantahala National Forest is North Carolina’s largest national forest at 516,000 acres.
 It spans from Waynesville west, to Murphy, Fontana, and Cashiers.
 Tennessee’s Cherokee National Forest also borders Haywood County along its northern border.

 4. Wildlife abounds in these mountains